Boundary Issues

 Be wary of becoming overly familiar with your patients.
 Keep social and professional lives separate.
 If a patient attempts to connect with you outside the professional environment, invites you to a social event or tries to connect via social media it would be wise to politely decline.

 If you practise in a rural or small community, professional and social lives can become blurred.
 This can be problematic, particularly if there is no other doctor you can refer patients to.
-Reinforcing your professional role, for example by insisting patients make an appointment to see you for medical advice rather than approaching you socially, will help maintain the line between personal and professional.
+Reinforcing your professional role, for example by ensuring patients make an appointment to see you for medical advice rather than approaching you socially, will help maintain the line between personal and professional.

 For more information please see Avant’s factsheet – Treating family members, friends or staff.